mariamhabib/CS250-Data-Structures/README.md

 |       | May 1  | Final Review     |  |  |  |
 | 17    |        | Final Exam | | |

-## Note to self: To Do list

-* Make exercises more concise; have students write in their notebooks in class rather than printing out the assignment sheet.
-* Write 5.4, 5.5
-* Review all exercises, rephrase as needed.
-* Write lecture slides for all topics
-* Make lecture videos for all topics
-* Write projects for chapter 5, 6, 7
-* Write extra credit for chapter 5, 6, 7

 ---------------------------------------------------------------------------------